DCASTDCASTBlog

 Best practices

-3. Fast ACK: Respond quickly; do heavy work in a queue.
+3. Fast acknowledgement: Respond quickly with a 2xx, then do the real work in a background queue.

 Conclusion

-Webhooks are a standard way to automate video pipelines when your actual platform exposes them.
-Verify behavior against current product documentation—do not rely on placeholder dashboard steps that do not exist on a given product.
+Webhooks are a standard, reliable way to automate video pipelines — but only when the platform you are using actually exposes them, and only when you handle them securely and idempotently.
+Verify behavior against current product documentation, verify signatures on every request, and never rely on placeholder dashboard steps that do not exist on a given product.
+Build the pattern correctly once, and the same discipline carries across every provider you ever integrate.

 Next steps and resources

-- Use your encoding or streaming vendor's official docs for event types, payload format, and signature verification.
+• Use your encoding or streaming vendor's official docs for event types, payload format, and signature verification specifics.

-- For DCAST, rely on published Partner API / developer materials for integration scope; avoid assuming a consumer-dashboard webhook UI on dcast.tv.
+• For DCAST, rely on the published Partner API / developer materials to understand integration scope; avoid assuming a consumer-dashboard webhook UI on dcast.tv.

 Frequently Asked Questions